Teaching Excellence Awards for Teaching Assistants

 - Please do not include confidential information in the nomination package.

 Frequently Asked Questions

 The FAQ will be updated throughout the competition.
 Please refer back here regularly to stay up-to-date if you are preparing a nomination.

 When will I find out the competition results?

-- The Adjudication Committee usually meets in June - August, so you will hear one way or the other shortly thereafter.
-Only the principal nominators are notified; Nominees themselves are not directly notified.
+- The Adjudication Committee will meet in late September, so you will hear one way or the other in mid-October.
+Only the principal nominators are notified; Nominees themselves are not directly notified

 If the nomination I submitted is unsuccessful, will I be provided feedback?

 - Principal nominators will be provided with the contact information of the Chair of the Adjudication Committee upon request.
 Requests for feedback should be made directly to the Chair.